undergrad-partner-school

 Non-Need Based

 Institutional non-need-based scholarships or grants were given to 4,685 students overall (including freshmen) at University of Nevada, Reno in 2025.
-Institutional grants or scholarships that are not based on financial need were given to 1,640 full-time freshman.
-The total amount of non-need-based institutional scholarships/grants was $6,837,449.
+Institutional help in the form of non-need-based scholarships or grants was given to 1,640 full-time freshmen.
+The total amount of institutional scholarships and awards that were not based on financial need was $6,837,449.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $1,960,284 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Majors